 Living on Maui ain’t cheap.
 But visiting Maui is even more expensive.
 Still, we locals know a thing or two about saving money on Maui.
 Here are 10 money-saving tips for you to get the most out of your visit to Maui.

-2.)
-Instead of a high-end resort with their hidden “resort fees,” consider booking a condo or house through Airbnb or VRBO.
+1.)
+Instead of a high-end resort with their hidden “resort fees,” consider booking a condo or house through Airbnb or VRBO (make sure it’s a legal vacation rental!)
 In addition to saving on nightly room charges, you will also save big on meals because you’ll have your own kitchen for preparing meals.
 Take a trip to Costco when you land (located 2 minutes from the airport) and stock your kitchen for the week.

 4.)
 Most likely, the main reason you’re visiting Maui is to spend time at our amazing beaches.
 We have beaches for all occasions… and they’re all free!
 “Private” beaches are not a thing here on Maui.
 Every beach, even the ones fronting the high end resorts are free and open to the public.
 No, those fancy loungers aren’t free to everyone, but laying your towel in the sand sure is.